 Hospital bosses paid tribute to the dedication of teams and individual members of staff at its Golden Hearts celebration in Hull last night.

-Hull and East Yorkshire Hospitals NHS Trust hosted the annual ceremony, now in its eighth year, to thank staff looking after the health of more than 600,000 people in Hull and the East Riding.
+Hull University Teaching Hospitals NHS Trust hosted the annual ceremony, now in its eighth year, to thank staff looking after the health of more than 600,000 people in Hull and the East Riding.

 With the 70th anniversary of the NHS only days away, 14 awards, including a Lifetime Achievement Award, were presented to individuals and teams working at Hull Royal Infirmary and Castle Hill Hospital.

 Chief executive Chris Long said: “The NHS is seen by so many as our finest achievement as a nation and nights like this are about remembering it survives because of the commitment and dedication of the people who work for it.